etwk/blog/content/lists/books.md

 - [ ] Somebodies and Nobodies: Overcoming the Abuse of Rank (Robert W. Fuller) #must
 - [ ] Antifa: The Anti-Fascist Handbook (Mark Bray)
 - [ ] Uneasy Street: The Anxieties of Affluence (Rachel Sherman) #interview
+- [ ] Enshittification: Why Everything Suddenly Got Worse and What to Do About It (Cory Doctorow) #must
+- [ ] We Are Not Able to Live in the Sky: The Seductive Promise of Microfinance (Mara Kardas-Nelson) #finance

 ## Spirituality
 - [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir